 Your students take your advice seriously!
 At SASS, students regularly tell us that they’ve booked a writing or learning appointment because their professor or TA encouraged them to do so.
 Please consider recommending us to any of your students who you think could benefit from an appointment.
 We help Queen’s students from all years, all faculties and all degree programs, those who are struggling and those who are doing very well but would like to do a bit better.

-Students don’t need a formal referral to use the Writing Centre or Learning Strategies service, and can book their own appointments in the following ways:
+Students don’t need a formal referral to use SASS’s services, and can book their own appointments in the following ways:

 - online booking